-- Primary community partner organization contact and an individual authorized signer, if applicable - MCW PI and their respective MCW Department Chair or Center leadership - Any additional project partners labeled as investigators within the application and completing a non-supplanting attestation
+- Primary community partner organization contact and an individual authorized signer, if applicable - Any additional project partners labeled as investigators within the application and completing a non-supplanting attestation

 Following submission and technical review, each of the individuals above will receive an email with instructions to complete and submit their electronic signature.
 Required signatures must be submitted within three business days of receiving the signature request to complete the submission and advance it for review.